mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 Due to [security features](../troubleshooting/load-data-local-infile/) in MySQL Server, the connection string **must** have `AllowLoadLocalInfile=true` in order to use this class.

-`MySqlBulkCopy` currently requires that the source data (`DataTable` or `IDataReader`) contain all the columns of the destination table in the same order.

 For data that is in CSV or TSV format, use [`MySqlBulkLoader`](api/mysql-bulk-loader/) to bulk load the file.